rmishgoog/cloud-run-istio-client-gke/README.md

 4. _The application code in the front-end api uses Google client auth lib to generate an auth token automatically associates with the outbound request to Envoy Cloud Run service, not that you don't have to do anything like token validation or TLS termination in Envoy itself, Cloud Run takes care of it._
 5. _It shall also be noted that Envoy service is internal and thus the front-end service must also access it via the VPC connector, read more on ingress controls for Cloud Run in Google's documentation._

 _Now, that the services are ready, it's time to test, go to the Google Cloud console->serverless->Cloud Run.
 Click the front-end api and note down the URI for the front-end api.
 Our backend service responds at "/persons".
-Let's give it a try, remember to change the URL to your service!_
+Let's give it a try, remember to change the URL to your service!
+Also if your front-end api invocations are un-authenticated you will not need the identity token in the curl command below:_

 ```
 curl -H "Authorization: Bearer $(gcloud auth print-identity-token)" https://frontend-api-service-wnyq7tk2pa-uc.a.run.app/persons
 ```
-And voila!
+_And voila!_
 ```
 [
     {